 - August 28

 - Event Category:

 - Event Tags:

-- 21st Davitt Awards, Australian crime writing, crime books, crime fiction, crime non-fiction, crime writing, Debra Oswald, Sisters in Crime, Tara Mitchell, The Family Doctor, true crime, women authors, women crime writers, women's crime writing, women's writing
+- Australian crime writing, crime books, crime fiction, crime writing, Davitt Awards, Debra Oswald, Tara Mitchell, television crime, woman author, women authors, women crime writers, women’s crime writing, women’s writing